 Some of the solutions are remarkably similar to those in a bee hive.

 - all trash and debris is dropped to the bottom

 - newer structures are built upon existing ones

 - residents navigate by smell rather than sight

 Thinking about it, there are probably more.
 But I’ll leave those to your observations.

-As a human, I’d like to think our hive would be more garden-of-edenish.
+As a human, I’d like to think our hive is more garden-of-edenish.
 But looking at what we’ve done to our environment, Kowloon is probably a good human hive approximation.
 In this regard, the bees and ants are far ahead of us. 🙂

 And don’t forget Roman Mar’s 99% Invisible #66 podcast.